MARKET TRENDS

 Phase 1: Site Design

-After Framing is complete, electric systems, plumbing systems, and heating, ventilation, and air conditioning (HVAC) systems are installed.
-During this phase, your custom home is starting developing its central nervous system, so to speak and is often where the second critical inspection happens with your custom home builder and your lender.
-During this phase, it may be wise to ensure the placement of elements like internet and phone jacks.
+After Framing is complete, electric systems, plumbing systems, and heating, ventilation, and air conditioning (HVAC) systems are roughed in and installed.
+During this phase, your custom home is starting developing its central nervous system, so to speak and is often where the second critical inspection occurs with your custom home builder and your lender.
+During this phase, it may be wise to ensure the placement of elements like ethernet and water filters.
+Typically, a pre-drywall inspection is conducted to ensure proper placement of these essential elements.

 Phase 7: Pre-Completion Date Walkthrough